Skip to main content

 Deep Dive Categories and Their Subcategories

-Note: The following categories and subcategories provide concrete examples tailored for an audio-based project.
-This framework is highly adaptable; the core purpose of each question can be modified for different communication modes (written, visual, oral) by adjusting the prompt and handlers.
+The categories and subcategories below provide concrete examples tailored for an audio-based project.
+The core purpose of each question adapts to different communication modes (written, visual, oral) by adjusting the prompt and handlers.

 // Schema for Spark of Inquiry structured questions